 My house, which I assumed was secure, was really not.
 There were points of weakness that the squirrels exploited.
 That alone reminded me of the text “Wherefore let him that thinketh he standeth take heed lest he fall.”
 1 Corinthians 10:12.
 We can never feel we are beyond the power of temptation.

 I also pondered the truth that a victory gained does not mean the battle is won.
 As the squirrels watched me block up their point of entry I knew that they would not cease in their attempts to reenter the house.
 Vigilance on my part was needed.

 Be sober, be vigilant; because your adversary the devil, as a roaring lion, walketh about, seeking whom he may devour.
 1 Peter 5:8

 Today I’m having a tree removed that made it easy for the squirrels to gain access to my roof.
 This can’t stop them completely but it will certainly make their task harder.
 I saw the correlation in our fight against sin.
 We must remove, as far as possible, those avenues of entry that Satan exploits.
 That may be easier to say than to do, but it must be done.

 “All who name the name of Christ need to watch and pray and guard the avenues of the soul, for Satan is at work to corrupt and destroy if the least advantage is given him.”
 Ellen White, Adventist Home, pg 403

 I could go on and on but just a short while ago I discovered a new point of entry these persistent critters had found to gain entry to my home.
 Time to renew the battle.

 Here are a few Hit the Mark questions for this week’s lesson discussion:

-- What does “keeping the Sabbath” mean to you?
+- What does the word “temptation” mean to you?

-- Is the following statement True, Mostly True, Somewhat True or Not True: The more time you spend in church on Sabbath, the better your Christian experience should be.
+- Is the following statement True, Mostly True, Somewhat True or Not True: I will become less tempted the stronger my relationship with Christ grows.
 Explain your answer.